CatherineP37/project_4/README.md

 already booked and they can update or delete the bookings.
 They can use the booking form to book an appointment and they can choose from a list of available appointments.

+## Bugs

+There are no current bugs in the project.

+These are some of the bugs that occurred during the development of the project:

+There was an issue with trying to get the dropdown menu to work.
+By mistake I hadn't put the link to the JavaScript file in the html file.
+After I added the link, the dropdown menu worked but was only showing the dropdown part while it was being pressed.
+Also the words were not visible and the width of the dropdown was very narrow and that's probably why the words weren't on it.
+I solved the issue by changing the css.

+The header was set to position: fixed and was covering the content.
+To solve this I increased the size of the margin at the top of the main section.

+I had problems deploying my project to Heroku.
+This was solved by adding the correct Config Vars to Heroku.

+The navigation menu was showing the same things for signed in users as signed out users.
+This was solved by changing the urls.

+The text on the buttons was not fitting on the buttons in the mobile view so I set the font size in percentage instead of pixels.

+I was trying to prevent double bookings by filtering out appointments that had been booked.
+It wasn't working and the booked appointments were still showing up on the list of available appointments.
+This was solved by editing the booking view.

 ## Deployment

 This project was deployed using Heroku.